 ACADEMY FOR VISUAL AND PERFORMING ARTS - MUSICOverview

-Ninth graders begin the program by enhancing their keyboard/piano skills in Digital Keyboarding.
-They also take Musicianship.
-In this exciting methods course, students learn woodwind, brass, string and percussion instruments.
-Conducting is also an important part of the course, as is rhythm dictation and score reading/interpretation.
-The course ends with a special project in the music technology field.
+9th graders begin the program by enhancing their keyboard/piano skills in Digital Keyboarding.
+They also take Musicianship, a methods course where they learn to play woodwind, brass, string and percussion instruments.
+The course ends with a special project in music technology.

-In eleventh grade, students take a rigorous AP course in music theory and may earn college credit: AP (Advanced Placement) Music Theory in the Digital Age.
-They study music theory at the college-level, including harmonic analysis, counterpoint, voice leading and ear training.
+In 10th grade, students take a rigorous AP Music Theory course and may earn college credit.
+They study college-level music theory, which includes harmonic analysis, counterpoint, voice leading and ear training.
 An exhibition of students' digital compositions is also part of the curriculum.